sarahciston/shequalifies/posts/field1-cowriting.md

 >“To anyone trained in this way [in writing by copying letterforms] the edges of letters are memorable, emotional places, and remain so.”
 (Carson 1998, 57)
 _would be interesting to look to non-Western/European traditions for how this process/lineage takes shape differently._

+#### Poster

+>“With databases , most often, the individual is constituted in absentia, only indirect evidence [...] closer to the instance of writing, with the reader-subject being hailed by an absent author.
+But [...] the writer is known, even if only as a writer, and is an individual or finite group of individuals.
+The reader very often intentionally selects to be interpellated by the particular author, whereas in the example of computer databases that is rarely if ever the case.
+Interpellation by database is a complicated configuration of unconsciousness, indirection, automation, and absent-mindedness both on the part of the producer of the database and on the part of the individual subject being constituted by it” (Poster 1995, 90).

+>“The cultural function of databases is not so much the institution of dominant power structures against the individual but in restructuring the nature of the individual” (Poster 1995, 93).
+>“The process of subject constitution was one of "subjectification," of producing individuals with a (false) sense of their own interiority.
+With the super-panopticon, on the contrary, subject constitution takes an opposing course of "objectification," of producing individuals with dispersed identities, identities of which the individuals might not even be aware.”
+(Poster 1995, 93).
+>“A politics of databases, then, would respond to the cultural form of subjectification in postmodernity.
+Instead of developing a resistant politics of privacy to counter the alleged incursions of databases on the autonomous individual, we need to understand the forms of agency appropriate to a dispersed, multiple subject and to generate strategies of resistance appropriate to that "identity formation” (Poster 1995, 93).

 #### Others